Brussels International Catholic School

-Brussels International Catholic School (BICS) is an independent pre-primary through secondary school, located in Brussels, Belgium.
-Offering Bilingual education to students, the academic program is designed for an international student body, with classes taught in the French and English language.
-Typically, pupils will learn the basics of reading and writing in French in the final year of the Pre-Primary section (ages five to six), whilst continuing to learn spoken English.
+Brussels International Catholic School (BICS) is an independent pre-primary through secondary Catholic school in the municipality of Etterbeek in Brussels, Belgium.
+Offering bilingual education to students, the academic program is designed for an international student body, with classes taught in French and English.
+Typically, pupils will learn the basics of reading and writing in French in the final year of the pre-primary section (ages five to six), whilst continuing to learn spoken English.
 The primary school follows the Cambridge Primary Programme (CPP) and Belgian approved curriculum.

 With the contents of liberal arts and sciences, BICS offers studies in mathematics, science, history, Latin, and English and French language and literature.
 BICS incorporates extracurricular within its programme, including options of tennis, swimming and performing arts.

-After School Service
+After school service

-A Garderie service is available at the school every day to support working parents.
+A garderie service is available at the school every day to support working parents.
 Depending on their age, children are placed in a monitored area and encouraged to perform schoolwork (guided by a teacher), read, or play creatively.

 Curriculum

-Brussel International Catholic School followed in the Primary department is based upon a Belgian program for the French-speaking part and the Cambridge Primary for the English-speaking part.
-At the end of their six years of Primary school, students can take the Belgian 'Examen Cantonal'.
+Brussel International Catholic School followed in the primary department is based upon a Belgian program for the French-speaking part and the Cambridge Primary for the English-speaking part.
+At the end of their six years of primary school, students can take the Belgian "examen cantonal".

 The school is an accredited Cambridge University Examinations test center and as such offers the Cambridge International GCSE and A level curriculum.